-You’re probably familiar with “Lily”: she’s the “hot ad girl” in a series of AT&T commercials, so it’s about time we meet the anti-Flo.
-She’s played by Milana Vayntrub, a Uzbekistan-born, UCB-trained comedian who’s appeared in College Humor videos and episodes of House of Lies, The League (as “Cute Girl in Bar”), Key and Peele, and ER.
+If you’ve watched TV at any point in the past three years, you’re probably familiar with “Lily,” the girl starring in the AT&T commercials who’s much more interesting than Flo.
+She’s played by Milana Vayntrub, a Uzbekistan-born, UCB-trained comedian who’s appeared in College Humor videos and episodes of Silicon Valley, House Of Lies, The League (as “Cute Girl in Bar”), Key and Peele, and ER.
 (She played Tatiana, a Russian girl with AIDS who Carol tries to adopt.)

-She is NOT the AT&T of people.
+She, unlike Britta, is NOT the AT&T of people.